dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 This project was submitted in partial fulfillment of requirements for the degree of MSc Information Management at Strathclyde University (August 2020).
 It was marked with distinction, and it has received citations from other academic papers based on mention reports at [academia.edu](https://www.academia.edu/).

 The aim was to identify, define, and automatically predict a set of emotions in movies based on their movie abstract and various metadata.
-This was achieved with various data processing, and *Machine & Deep Learning* tools, with a core element and focus on *Natural Language Processing*.
+This was achieved with various data preprocessing, and *Machine & Deep Learning* tools, with a core element and focus on *Natural Language Processing*.

 The problem was treated as a multi-label classification one, and the result was the prediction of emotions in 55,577 unlabelled movies, and the identification of a correlation between the predicted emotions and users' ratings and preferences.